Accreditation FAQ for Students

 Q: Is City College of San Francisco currently accredited?

 A: Yes.
-CCSF is a fully accredited community college.
+CCSF is an accredited community college.
 Credits earned by students are transferable to other accredited institutions.

 Q: What is CCSF's current accreditation status?